This post was updated in May 2020 to ensure accuracy and relevancy.

 - Another brand is Vital Proteins Pasture-Raised, Grass-Fed Beef Liver.
 Made from livers of grass-fed cows raised in New Zealand it is rich in Vitamin A, B12, Folate, Riboflavin, Zinc, Copper, and Choline.

 - Worth mentioning are also Zen Principle Desiccated Liver and Solgar Desiccated Liver Tablets, both made from liver of cows raised in Argentina.

-Desiccated Liver is a supplement, not a drug intended to cure, prevent or treat diseases.
+Important disclaimer: desiccated liver is a supplement, not a drug intended to cure, prevent or treat diseases.
 It hasn’t been evaluated by the FDA.